awsdocs/amazon-athena-user-guide/doc_source/query-metrics-viewing.md

 **To view metrics in the Amazon CloudWatch console**

-1. Open the Amazon CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch)\.
+1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.

 1. In the navigation pane, choose **Metrics**\.

 1. Select the `AWS/Athena` namespace\.

 **To view metrics with the CLI**
-+ Open a command prompt, and use the following command:
++ To list the metrics for Athena, open a command prompt, and use the following command:

   ```
   aws cloudwatch list-metrics --namespace "AWS/Athena"